vitessio/website/content/docs/sharding/_index.md

 ### Shard Names

 A shard's name identifies the start and end of the shard's key range, printed in hexadecimal and separated by a hyphen.
-For instance, if a shard's key range is the array of bytes beginning with [ 0x80 ] and ending, noninclusively, with [ 0xc0], then sthe shard's name is `80-c0`.
+For instance, if a shard's key range is the array of bytes beginning with [ 0x80 ] and ending, noninclusively, with [ 0xc0], then the shard's name is `80-c0`.

 Using this naming convention, the following four shards would be a valid full partition: